 The objective of the study was to develop a framework to quantify the climate resilience, adaptation, and carbon sequestration co-benefits of MGNREGS works.
 The framework is aimed at mainstreaming the quantification and reporting of resilience, adaptation and mitigation co-benefits accruing from MGNREGS at the national level.
 Given the scale of the programme and the varied socio-physical conditions across the country, a sampling strategy was conceived.
-Framework development has been possible through the testing of a conceptual framework to quantify the climate co-benefits from Usharmukti worksimplemented through MGNREGS and convergence of similar land-water based programmes of other line departments in West Bengal.
+Framework development has been possible through the testing of a conceptual framework to quantify the climate co-benefits from Usharmukti works- implemented through MGNREGS in West Bengal.
 The framework is targeted for use by government departments, practitioners, and policymakers.